For a very long time, humans struggled to find effective techniques for preservation of food without ruining the quality of it.

 For

-Masters, you can either go for MSc or MTech or even MBA.
+Master, you can either go for Man Sc, MTech, or MBA.

 In

-India, post-graduate programmes available in the field of food technology are
+India, post-graduate programs available in the field of food technology are

 MSc food technology, MSc Foods, nutrition and dietetics, Integrated Ph.D. program